-Planning the Peaks of the Balkans Trek
+Planning the Peaks of the Balkans Trek: What to Know Before You Go

 The Peaks of the Balkans (POB) is a 192 km trekking route through the Accursed Mountains (Prokletije) across Albania, Kosovo, and Montenegro.
 It’s a mix of alpine passes, remote valleys, and small mountain villages - one of the few places in Europe where long-distance hiking still feels unrushed and authentic.